 They are basically my version of flowers.
 I’m really into all that green.

 Even though I thought I had a surplus, I needed to replenish my herbs after I made this pearl barley tabbouleh.

 Using grains in this classic Lebanese salad gave it more heft and official status as a satisfying vegetarian main.
-I shouldn’t be relegated to a side.
+It shouldn’t be relegated to a side.

-I started by simmering the barley.
+First, I started simmering the barley.
 Once the grains were tender, I folded in halved grape tomatoes, diced cucumbers, parsley and mint.

 To give the salad some brightness, I squeezed in lemon juice and stirred in a pinch of allspice along with salt and pepper.

 My patience to wait for tomato season gets pushed every spring.
 When something is so close, it just seems to take even longer to get here.

 Raw tomatoes just aren’t the same when it isn’t the height of the season.
 My solution is to roast them.